Aharoni-Lab/miniscope-io/docs/api/stream_daq.md

 port: null
 baudrate: null

 # Preamble for each data buffer.
-This is actually converted to bytes in the StreamDaq but has to be imported as a string because .yaml doesn't support hexadecimal formats.
 preamble: 0x12345678

 # Image format.
 StreamDaq will calculate buffer size, etc. based on these parameters